Aider-AI/aider/docs/benchmarks.md

 Other times,
 it fails to format the code edits in a way that conforms to the edit format so the code isn't saved properly.

-It's worth keeping in mind that changing the edit format often affects both aspects of GPT's performance on the exercises.
+It's worth keeping in mind that changing the edit format often affects both aspects of GPT's performance.
 Complex edit formats often make it write worse code *and* make it less successful at formatting the edits correctly.